 Email marketing is the ultimate marketing approach, yet it turns out even some seasoned marketers only do it for fun, despite they believe the opposite.
 This is why I have come to the conclusion email marketing is far more than just collecting leads and sending them emails consistently.

 Email marketing starts with collecting the emails somehow.
-The most common practice is using a capture page, which is cool and works… if you know how to make the capture page a bit different form the rest.
-If you just send people to the regular “get this free e-book” capture page you might not get the most wanted results.
+The most common practice is using a capture page, which is cool and works if you know how to make the capture page a bit different from the rest.
+If you just send people to the regular “get this free e-book” capture page, you might not get the most wanted results.

 I will tell you right away it’s a misunderstood theory freebies work good for monetizing leads.
 They might work fine for collecting the leads, yet monetizing them is a whole different game.
 “Free businessman” as I call people who always look to get everything for free are the worst for business, mainly because business and free just don’t go along.